cch5ng/angular_front_end_interview/README.md

 ## Caveats

 * In the current form, as a web scraper, this source code is extremely brittle and if the original questions source contributors decide to change the format of their source html page, this application may break
-* (known issue) It would be better to parse the text from the main source [README.mdn](https://github.com/h5bp/Front-end-Developer-Interview-Questions) file but this is currently a little outside of my abilities.
+* (known issue) It would be better to parse the text from the main source [README.mdn](https://github.com/h5bp/Front-end-Developer-Interview-Questions) file but this is currently a little outside of my abilities. (update) I just got a suggestion from a JS.LA cohort (shout to Aaron) to look for a markup parser so I'm going to check one out - SWEEEETTT!
   * Note that in the README.mdn, there is no jQuery section and there is a Networking section but these changes have not been reflected in the project's gh-pages site (used as this application's source)

 ## Disclaimer